Tensor-structured sketching for constrained least squares: Introduction

-then the sketched solution $\hat{\vx}\in\Real^{p}$ in \eqref{SQP} satisfies the accuracy as in \eqref{eqn:err} with probability exceeding $1-\delta.$ \end{theorem} The estimate \eqref{opt_rank(A)} indicates that for an unconstrained least squares \cref{QP} of large dimension $n$, one can obtain an accurate approximated solution with high probability by solving the sketched problem \cref{SQP} of dimension $m$, which can be as small as $\mathcal{O}(\text{rank}(\mA))$.
-Our result \eqref{opt_rank(A)} matches the result of the optimal unstructured sub-Gaussian sketching matrix in terms of their dependences on $\text{rank}(\mA)$, $\eps$ and $\delta$.
-We conclude that a row-wise tensor sketching strategy possesses both the computational advantage and the same accuracy as unstructured sketchings.
+then the sketched solution $\hat{\vx}\in\Real^{p}$ in \eqref{SQP} satisfies \eqref{eqn:err} with probability exceeding $1-\delta$. \end{theorem} The estimate \eqref{opt_rank(A)} indicates that for an unconstrained least squares \eqref{QP} of large ambient dimension $n_1, n_2$, one can obtain an accurate approximated solution with high probability by solving the sketched problem \eqref{SQP} of dimension $m$, which can be as small as $\max(\O(\text{rank}^2(\mA)/\eps), \O(\text{rank}(\mA)/\eps^2))$.
+According to Theorem $3.1$ in \cite{MSW19}, our estimation \eqref{opt_rank(A)} on the sketching dimension $m$ matches the optimal result of the row-wise tensor-structured Rademacher sketching matrix.
+Moreover, the second term in \eqref{opt_rank(A)} even hits the sharpest bound for unstructured sketches as in \cite{PW15}.
+We conclude that the row-wise tensor sketching strategy possesses both computational advantage and sufficient accuracy.

-In addition, we manage to derive an estimate for constrained least squares, see \cref{sketch_dimension}.
-To this end, the generic chaining method is employed to bound the supreme embedding error over a convex cone generated by the true solution $\vx^*$ and the constraint set $\C$ in \eqref{QP}.
-Such geometric description for constrained problems results in applications for various optimizations, such as $\ell_1$-constrained problems, see \cref{sparse recovery}.